jay-joo-code/glue4-spaced/apps/spaced/README.md

 ## Gmail

-The email account for this project is cornellsentiment@gmail.com
+The default email account for this project is cornellsentiment@gmail.com.

+spaced.team.contact@gmail.com is used some of the services, such as:

+- Neon DB

 ## Add branch protection rules